Recent projects include:

 Resolution of Quantifier Scope (with Florian Schwarz)

 This project aims to experimentally investigate what factors contribute to the resolution of ambiguous quantifier scope in doubly quantified ditransitive sentences.
-Follow-up studies are being ran that investigate presupposition projection from the scope of quantifiers.
+We are currently extending this to investigate presupposition projection from the scope of quantifiers.

 Grammar & Pragmatics in Children with ASD and with SLI (with Jeannette Schaeffer)